TIBCOSoftware/snappydata/docs/reference/sql_reference/revoke.md

 <a id="cascading-object-dependencies"></a>
 ## Cascading Object Dependencies

 For views and constraints, if the privilege on which the object depends on is revoked, the object is automatically dropped.
-SnappyData does not try to determine if you have other privileges that can replace the privileges that are being revoked.
+TIBCO ComputeDB does not try to determine if you have other privileges that can replace the privileges that are being revoked.

 <a id="table-level-privilege-limitations"></a>
 ## Table-Level Privilege Limitations